No Products in the Cart

 "So, I looked up Finasteride on Google and I get all sorts of results and I don’t know what to believe..."

-There have also been some reports of erectile dysfunction in patients, however a trial reported in the British Medical Journal in 2016 showed Finasteride does not significantly increase the risk of incidents erectile dysfunction.
-This is proven regardless of the indication of use – whether that be the 1mg dose for hair loss or the 5mg dose frequently used in men with Benign Prostatic Hypertrophy.
-A lot of the reports around erectile dysfunction are inaccurate and reported without review from a medical expert.
+The most common Finasteride side effects are a reduced libido and a lower quantity of ejaculate, which happen in less than 5% of men.
+There have also been reports of erectile dysfunction among some patients.
+However, a study published in the British Medical Journal in 2016 showed that Finasteride does not statistically significantly increase the risk of erectile dysfunction versus placebo, whether Finasteride was taken as a 1mg dose for hair loss or a 5mg dose used in men with Benign Prostatic Hypertrophy.

-The majority of evidence concludes that side effects associated with using Finasteride happen in the first six months of taking it and are reversible once the medication has stopped being administered.
+The majority of evidence concludes that side effects associated with Finasteride happen in the first six months of use and are reversible once the medication has stopped being administered.

 Can I reduce the risk of Finasteride side effects?

 So - is it possible to reduce the likelihood of getting side effects?
 Well, not really.
 We advise all our patients to lead a healthy lifestyle, eat plenty of fruit and veg, exercise regularly and cut out bad habits (eg smoking and alcohol).
 While we can’t mitigate against the risks of getting side effects from Finasteride entirely, it is reassuring to know that they are very rare.

 It’s also crucial to follow the recommendations of your treatment plan.
 Taking an excessive amount in a short period of time will have a detrimental effect on your treatment plan and may lead to a higher chance of experiencing the side effects.
 Keep by our routine and you’ll not only reduce the risk, but maximise the effectiveness of Finasteride.